 Etsy (opens in new tab) is an ecommerce platform specialising in creative items.
 With everything from vintage board games to handmade home decor, the website is an art collector’s dream.
 If you’re someone who makes handmade products, Etsy can help you earn a sizable income.

 Etsy acts as an intermediary between buyers and sellers; much like eBay, it doesn’t manufacture the products it sells, but like any intermediary, it charges a fee for listing your products.
 The cost of one listing is $0.20 per every four months.
-There’s also a 5% fee applicable per transaction.
+There’s also a 6.5 per cent fee applicable per transaction.

 02. Teach courses on Udemy

-Udemy and Coursera have been gaining a lot of traction lately.
-These sites allow creative professionals to offer courses and expert lessons to students of all skill levels, for a small fee.
+Sites like Udemy (opens in new tab) and Coursera (opens in new tab) allow creative professionals to offer courses and expert lessons to students of all skill levels, for a small fee.
 You can teach anything from web design to languages.

 Courses are offered over audio and video.
 And the best part?
 They don’t even have to be live courses.
 You can create a professionally designed series of lessons for your students to watch whenever they see fit, after they have paid for the course.